 The results will not be given to you straight away.
-A radiologist will look at the scan pictures and send a report to the consultant or GP who wanted your child to have this scan.
+A radiologist will look at the scan pictures and send a report to the consultant or GP who referred your child for this scan.
 We will tell you how to get your child's results after the scan.
-If your child is staying in hospital as an inpatient when they come for the scan the results will be given to the doctors looking after them on the ward.
+If your child is staying in hospital as an inpatient when they come for the scan, the results will be given to the doctors looking after them on the ward.